 The ability to seek legal redress through a trial by jury is a constitutional right, yet many doctors and other businesses make customers sign away that right through forced arbitration clauses that you must agree to before being seen or served.
 I don’t think people should be forced to sign away their constitutional right to sue.
 I would make contractual arbitration clauses fully elective, and no one can be denied service due to opting out of binding arbitration.

 Ever wonder why the last half-dollar of the gas you pre-paid for comes out of the pump so painfully slow?
-Years ago it was the last ten cents, but now it can be the last 70 cents or more, often going so annoyingly slow that consumers often choose to leave gas that they’ve paid for in the pump instead of enduring the elongated wait.
+Years ago it was the last ten cents, but now it can be the last 70 cents or more, often going so annoyingly slow that consumers often choose to leave gas for which they’ve already pre-paid in the pump instead of enduring the elongated wait.
 This is a purposeful trick that unscrupulous gas station owners are playing on unwitting consumers in a rush, as modern gas pumps can be programmed to slow down and stop within a few pennies of the pre-paid price.
 Gas station owners know that you’re in a rush, and they are banking on you being impatient and leaving some gas behind, which increases their profits and your cost per gallon.
 To combat this type of psychological price manipulation, stations that set their pumps to slow down more than ten cents early should be fined for that unfair business practice.

 Policing has become a profit center in too many municipalities, with tickets being used to generate city revenues.
 We need to re-emphasis policing as a public service to combat crime and keep civil order, not to tax drivers with excessive tickets.
 Toward that end, cities should only be able to use 5% of their police department manpower for parking enforcement.
 Moreover, patrol cars should only be authorized to stop drivers who are speeding excessively (20% or more over the posted mph limit), run lights or stop signs, or engaging in other high-risk driving maneuvers.
 Tickets for less dangerous moving offensives (broken tail lights; missing license plates or tags; non-use of seatbelts) should be distributed by taking down the license plate number and mailing the ticket to the vehicle owner, who can then pay the fine or identify who was driving their vehicle at the time so the ticket can be re-assigned to that driver.
 Fewer traffic stops will also lead to fewer violent clashes and police shootings.
 Let’s reduce the confrontational aspects of community policing and get back to basics: reducing crime and investigating crimes.
 That will go a long way toward creating a better relationship between citizens and the civil servants we pay to protect us.